Watch the official reveal trailer for ‘Far Cry 6’, releasing next year

-After originally being leaked, Ubisoft has officially announced Far Cry 6 accompanied with a cinematic trailer that announced the release date.
+After originally being leaked, Ubisoft has officially announced Far Cry 6 along with a cinematic trailer that announced the release date.

 Far Cry 6‘s cinematic trailer gave viewers a look at antagonist Anton and his son, Diego.
-In a length monologue, Anton explains the war-torn world of Yara to his son, while making him hold a cooked grenade.
+In a length monologue, Anton explains the war-torn world of Yara to Diego, while making him hold a cooked grenade to demonstrate the parallels.
 You can watch the full reveal trailer here:

-Additionally, the leaked PlayStation Store listing described the land of Yara as “the largest Far Cry playground to date across jungles, beaches and Esperanza the capital city of Yara.”
+Additionally, the previously leaked PlayStation Store listing described the sandbox as “the largest Far Cry playground to date across jungles, beaches and Esperanza the capital city of Yara.”

 The reveal came part of the Ubisoft Forward event, a showcase looking at the company’s future titles including an in-depth gameplay demonstration of Assassin’s Creed: Valhalla and Watch Dogs: Legion.
 Both games were also accompanied with a release date.